 The RX-8 is arguably well-tuned in stock form considering, and there isn’t a wide range of bolt-on modifications that will provide impressive power gains.

-For that reason, it hasn’t stopped many RX-8 enthusiasts going ahead with their turbo upgrades, achieving the full potential that the Renesis truly has to offer.
+For that reason, it hasn’t stopped many RX-8 enthusiasts from going ahead with their turbo upgrades, achieving the full potential that the Renesis truly has to offer.

 Some have later gone on to admit that it’s been the most fun that they’ve ever had in a car.

-It’s certainly not as cheap or convenient as some other engines, but if you have a personal attachment to your RX-8, or want to do something different, and don’t mind spending some cash on building something unique, then why the hell not?
+It’s certainly not as cheap or convenient as some other engines, but if you have a personal attachment to your RX-8, want to do something different, and don’t mind spending cash on building something unique, then why the hell not?

-After all, the beauty of tuning is that you get to choose what YOU want to do to satisfy your own needs, and the more unique and crazy, the better!
+After all, the beauty of tuning is that you get to choose what YOU want to do to satisfy your needs, and the more unique and crazy, the better!

-The last thing you want is to add the stresses of forced induction onto an engine that’s already on its way out.
+The last thing you want is to add the stresses of forced induction onto an engine already on its way out.

 Since the Renesis happily revs its way to 9,000rpm, the chances are it’s already had a pretty heavy life.

 Therefore, we recommend a compression test immediately to ensure an optimal foundation.